African American (Black) Rhinoplasty in NYC

 Dr. Rizk has specific techniques which create harmony in black noses so they appear as belonging naturally on the rest of the face.
-African Americans should seek rhinoplasty only if they are really self-conscious or bothered by their noses.
-Sometimes he will not recommend rhinoplasty to patients who are African Americans and this might sound unusual on a rhinoplasty website.
-Dr. Rizk would not recommend rhinoplasty to patients if he doesn’t feel like a rhinoplasty would fit well with their faces in a natural subtle way.
+African Americans should seek surgery only if they are really self-conscious or bothered by their noses.
+Sometimes he will not recommend rhinoplasty to patients who are African Americans and this might sound unusual on a website.
+Dr. Rizk would not recommend rhinoplasty to patients if he doesn’t feel like a plastic surgery would fit well with their faces in a natural subtle way.

 Also, Dr. Rizk does not like to categorize a nose as African American or black without explaining that there is significant variability in each black nose.
 Ethiopian blacks who grew up in the colder mountain climate of Africa have more of a bridge and more tip definition, whereas, blacks from warmer climates with flatter lands in Africa have flatter noses with larger nostrils.

 The anatomy of a black nose tends to have a flatter (lower) bridge, flaring wider nostrils, a soft flat tip with lack of definition, thick fatty skin and a deeper angle between nose and forehead.
 Their nasal cartilages tend to be weak and flat.
 Their nasal bones tend to be short and flat.
 That being said, Dr. Rizk wants to emphasize that there is significant variability.

 African American Nostril Reduction